Virtual Round Table, the June 12 2024, 15:00 UTC (17:00 CEST, 11am US EDT)

 Panel #04 – Sustainable Benefits 4 All Peoples of Earth

-• The role of “downstream” space technologies – e.g., GPS, Earth Observation, disaster avoidance, telecommunications – in helping all human activities on Earth, especially populations having agriculture and rural activities as their main economy.
+- The role of satellitar space technologies – e.g., GPS, Earth Observation, disaster avoidance, telecommunications, mitigating the effects of climate extreme events – in helping all human activities on Earth, especially populations having agriculture and rural activities as their main economy.

 Panel #05 – Sustainable Space Development and Space for Sustainability